Part I: Purdys Meet World

 “It was the most bizarre thing,” he said.
 “But all of the non-believers we met said, ‘Oh, that’s amazing!
 We need people to love on this generation’.”

 The openness of non-believers in New Zealand was demonstrated in three friends they met while skydiving: Byron, Adam and Aisha.
 The three spent a lot of time with the Purdys during their stay in Queenstown.
 They ate meals together, went skydiving, cliff jumping and had many cookouts.

 However, New Zealand, it became clear, was not home for the Purdys.
-While they were now certain that their mission was to open a hostel and share the Gospel of Jesus Christ with backpackers, they headed back to the U.S. discouraged.
+While they were now certain that their mission was to open a hostel and share the Gospel of Jesus Christ with backpackers, they headed back to the U.S. discouraged about where they would go.

 How, then, did they end up in South America?
 Read part two to find out!